getify/You-Dont-Know-JS/scope-closures/ch8.md

 The recent trend in modern front-end programming to organize applications around Component architecture pushes encapsulation even further.
 For many, it feels natural to consolidate everything that constitutes the search results list—even beyond code, including presentational markup and styling—into a single unit of program logic, something tangible we can interact with.
 And then we label that collection the "SearchList" component.

 Another key goal is the control of visibility of certain aspects of the encapsulated data and functionality.
-Recall from Chapter 6 the *least privilege* principle (POLE), which seeks to defensively guard against various *dangers* of scope over-exposure; these affect both variables and functions.
+Recall from Chapter 6 the *least exposure* principle (POLE), which seeks to defensively guard against various *dangers* of scope over-exposure; these affect both variables and functions.
 In JS, we most often implement visibility control through the mechanics of lexical scope.

 The idea is to group alike program bits together, and selectively limit programmatic access to the parts we consider *private* details.
 What's not considered *private* is then marked as *public*, accessible to the whole program.